Genivia/ugrep/README.md

                   --binary-files=hex option.

            -x, --line-regexp
                   Only input lines selected against the entire PATTERN or -e  PAT- TERN  are considered to be matching lines (as if surrounded by ^ and $).
 This option does not apply to  -f  FILE  patterns.
 To apply -x to patterns in FILE use -x -e `cat FILE`.

            --xml  Output  file  matches in XML.
+Use options -H, -n, -k, and -b to specify additional attributes.
 See also option --format.

            -Y, --empty
                   Permits empty matches, such as `^\h*$'  to  match  blank  lines.